Franticware/usb-to-ps1-mouse-pro/README.md

 This is an adapter for connecting USB mouse to PS1.
 It emulates the original [SCPH-1090 PlayStation Mouse](https://en.wikipedia.org/wiki/PlayStation_Mouse).

+It can also convert [keyboard key presses to controller button presses](doc/keyboard).

 ![PlayStation with USB mouse connected](media/usb-to-ps1-mouse-pro.jpg)

 ## Availability